gobid/knowledge-map-cheatsheets/README.md

 -

 It's on you to ask yourself questions and make sure you understand concepts fully, to maintaing quality of learning.
+I never knew what's important to learn and faced info overload - this will teach bright aspiring minds what to learn and where to spend their time.